carlmw/articles/testing_javascript_part2.md

 This is the continuation of my post on Sinon.js, the first part can be found [testing_javascript_part1](here).

-I'm going to discuss the potential of Sinon's mocks, spies, and stubs
+I'm going to describe the basic usage of Sinon's mocks, spies, and stubs.

 ## Getting started
 Assuming you've read the first part you should already have a test suite up and running with your framework of choice.
+So i'll just get right into it.

 ## Mocks
 Mocks replace APIs with fake methods.
-We can use mocks to specify "expectations".
-Expectations allows us to ensure that the methods on our API are called correctly.
+We can use mocks to make expectations.
+Expectations allow us to ensure that the methods on our API are called correctly.

 ### Benefits:
 * Tests run more quickly